tanjamost/ChattyBot/README.md

 4.Program the bot to count from 0 to any positive number users enter.

-5. At the final stage, you will improve your simple bot so that it can give you a test and check your answers.
+5.At the final stage, you will improve your simple bot so that it can give you a test and check your answers.
 The test should be a multiple-choice quiz about programming with any number of options.
 Your bot has to repeat the test until you answer correctly and congratulate you upon completion.